VOLUME 4 Aircraft equipment and operational authorizations

 3) The operational decision to continue the approach by visual

 before passing DA/DH is not a commitment to land.
-It is a
+It is a decision to continue

-landing cannot be assured.
-Since many variables are involved, the final
+where a safe landing cannot be assured.
+Since many variables are involved, the

-delay the decision to commit to a landing until the final stages of flare and landing.
+decision to commit to a landing until the final stages of flare and landing.

 · DA/DH is a specified decision point.

-(either continue the approach by reference to visual aids
+(either continue the approach by reference to visual aids or go-around).

-defined Vertical Path (VPATH) to the runway, and a long-term goal of simplifying approach
+Vertical Path (VPATH) to the runway, and a long-term goal of simplifying approach

 Volume 3, Chapter 18, Section 5.